kineticstoolkit/kineticstoolkit_doc/src/python_lists_slicing.md

 ## 📄 Slicing increment

-We can extract every other element, using a third index, which is the increment to use in navigating the list.
+We can extract every other element, using a third integer that is the step to use in navigating the list.
 For instance, to extract a list containing the elements at indexes 2, 4, and 6:

 ```{code-cell}
 # From index 2 (inclusive) to index 7 (exclusive), by steps of 2